 Feelings have physiological implications.
 Feeling bad emotionally can make you feel bad physically.

-Your spirits drop, so do your shoulders and your head begins to ache.
+Your spirits drop, and so do your shoulders and your head aches.
 Tension mounts in your neck.
 It could be bad feelings and emotions manifesting in your body.
 Time to look for a new job – at least it would be for me.

 Yeah, I’m team “like your manager.”
 How about you?